veeto

 Summary

-Under the measure, qualifying students must have been enrolled in a California community college and paying resident tuition rates at the time of departure.
-To maintain eligibility, students must provide documentation of their departure circumstances and reenroll in an online education program within three years.
-The nonresident tuition exemption remains in effect until completion of an associate degree, certificate program, or transfer requirements.
-The bill also preserves these students' resident status and financial aid eligibility should they later resume in-person education at a California community college.
+To qualify for the exemption, students must have been enrolled in a California community college and not paying nonresident tuition at departure, provide an attestation documenting their departure circumstances, and reenroll in an online education program within three years.
+The exemption remains in effect until students complete specified educational milestones, including associate degrees, certificates of completion, or transfer requirements.
+If students later resume in-person education at a California community college, they retain their previous residency status for tuition purposes and maintain eligibility to apply for financial aid.

 Key Dates